Skip to content

 Each paginated response includes:

-: The actual results for the current page.
-Note that the name of this property is not fixed and can be named differently according the context (e.g.:employees
+• data: The actual results for the current page.
+Note that the name of this property is not fixed and can be named differently according to the context (e.g.: employees, orders, plannings, ...)

-: an object containing cursors which can be used in subsequent calls.-
+• cursors: an object containing a cursor which can be used in subsequent calls.

 Example response body: